Paper-Folding/casket/README.md

 ***casket* is an HTTP server** that supports `GET`, `POST` and `DELETE` requests.
 It can respond in HTML, JSON and plain text format, **the HTML-version being a file management UI**.

-It also supports file search [using Spotlight](https://github.com/derhuerst/node-spotlight), and it can stream any audio file to an AirPlay receiver.
+It also supports file search [using Spotlight](https://github.com/derhuerst/node-spotlight).

 ![casket serving a directory](demo.png)